PatrickLumenus/roba/README.md

 `Scopes` are used to group things together.

 ## Actions
 `Actions` are the actions that can be performed.
-There are only four types of actions: Create, View, Update, Destroy.
+There are only four types of actions: Create, Read, Update, Delete.

 ## Resources
 `Resources` are the things we entities perform actions on.
 For example, posts.
 Like Entities, resources are identified by some unique name. `Resources` can either be collections or instances. `Collections` refer to the resource as a whole.
-Meanwhile, `Instances` are specific entry within a resource collectio, identified by an id and owner identifier.
+Meanwhile, `Instances` are specific objects within a resource collection, identified by an id and owner identifier.

 ### Scoped Resources
 Like entities, resources can also have a scope.